IterativeStatistics/BasicIterativeStatistics/README.md

 <a id="3">[3]</a> Philippe Pébay.
 2008.
 Formulas for robust, one-pass parallel computation of covariances and arbitrary-order statistical moments.
 Sandia Report SAND2008-6212, Sandia National Laboratories 94 (2008).

+<a id="4">[4]</a> Iooss, Bertrand, and Jérôme Lonchampt.
+"Robust tuning of Robbins-Monro algorithm for quantile estimation-Application to wind-farm asset management."
+ESREL 2021.
+2021.